-127. Twitter discloses that "[w]e are continually seeking to improve our ability to estimate the total number of spam accounts . . . and have made improvements in our spam detection capabilities that have resulted in the suspension of a large number of spam, malicious automation, and fake accounts."
+- ability to estimate the total number of spam accounts . . . and have made improvements in our spam detection capabilities that have resulted in the suspension of a large number of spam, malicious automation, and fake accounts."
 This implies that improvements in Twitter's spam detection and suspension process lead to improvements in Twitter's process for calculating the number of false or spam accounts.
 But, this is false.
-As Twitter has told the Musk Parties, it does not use its spam detection capabilities to assist in its calculation of the number of false or spam accounts.

-128. Twitter has provided no explanation for why the automated processes it uses to catch fake accounts is not also used to quantify fake accounts in the mDAU counts, rather than the meager 100-per-day human review Twitter currently employs.

-129. Notwithstanding the above, Twitter has turned a blind eye to its flawed methodology, which has enabled Twitter to continue making its false and misleading representation that false or spam accounts represent fewer than 5% of mDAU.
+As Twitter has told the Musk Parties, it does not use its spam detection capabilities to assist in its calculation of the number of false or spam accounts. - 149.
+Twitter has provided no explanation for why the automated processes it uses to catch fake accounts is not also used to quantify fake accounts in the mDAU counts, rather than the meager 100-per-day human review Twitter currently employs. - 150.
+Notwithstanding the above, Twitter has turned a blind eye to its flawed methodology, which has enabled Twitter to continue making its false and misleading representation that false or spam accounts represent fewer than 5% of mDAU.